epykure/epyk-ui/doc/intro/external-packages.rst

 The full and up to date list of packages in Epyk is available in the section :doc:`../report/supported_ext`

+This section will illustrate how to use them and also how to learn their API.

 .. toctree::
     :maxdepth: 1